anushakhan2411679/First-GIT-Project/README.md

 # First-GIT-Project
 First ever project in my entire life...
-Author of this Project: Miss Anusha Khan.
+Author of this Project: Anusha Khan.